jlevin8/microfluidicchipcapstone2026/Grayscale/README.md

-# bamm_slice README taken from https://github.com/namitn04/bamm_slice/tree/main
+# bamm_slice README adapted from https://github.com/namitn04/bamm_slice/tree/main

 This tool turns a 3D model (`.stl`) into a stack of black-and-white PNG images (layers) that the **CELLINK LumenX Gen-3** printer can use.
-I’ve included two files so you can test it right away:

-- `Test.stl` — a sample 3D model
-- `lumenx_gen3.json` — the printer settings/profile for LumenX Gen-3

----

 ## 0) Download this project (no Git needed)